suzukiplan/vgszero-steam/README.txt

 Controls

-This game can be played with a USB-connected gamepad (both XInput and DirectInput compatible) or keyboard.
+This game can be played with a gamepad or keyboard.
 Button assignments can be freely customized in the SteamInput menu.

-Keyboard Controls
+Keyboard Controls (Windows)

 - Cursor key: D-Pad (Can be changed in the key configuration)
 - X key: A button (Can be changed in the key configuration)
 - Z key: B button (Can be changed in the key configuration)
 - Space key: START button (Can be changed in the key configuration)
 - ESC key: SELECT button (Can be changed in the key configuration)
+- CTRL+R: Reset the game
 - CTRL+X: Exit the game (CTRL+Q, CTRL+C also work)
 - Alt+Enter: Toggle full screen (CTRL+F also work)
 - CTRL+A: Toggle screen aspect mode
 - CTRL+S: Screen Resolution Settings
 - CTRL+K: Key configuration for the Keyboard

+Keyboard Controls (Linux/macOS)

+- Cursor key: D-Pad
+- X key: A button
+- Z key: B button
+- Space key: START button
+- ESC key: SELECT button
+- R: Reset the game
+- Q: Exit the game
+- R: Reset

+Notes on the Linux/macOS version

+- Supported screen displays are for Full-Screen and Aspect-Fit only.
+- Keyboard input key assignments cannot be changed.

 How to Play